HyperSpike

 HyperSpike is a brand name for acoustic products manufactured by Ultra Electronics – Undersea Sensor Systems Inc. (USSI), in Columbia City, Indiana.
 HyperSpike is composed of a line of acoustic hailing devices that feature integrated electronics with a flat frequency response curve.

 History

 HyperSpike was originally invented by Curt Graber of Wattre Corporation.
 In 2008, Wattre and Ultra Electronics – USSI signed a teaming agreement for the design and manufacture of an array of acoustic hailing devices.
-Since then, over 8 new devices have been released.
-HyperSpike products currently hold the Guinness Book of World Records for loudest electro-acoustic projection device at 182.2 dB.
+A teaming agreement is an interim agreement between partners which commits them to their roles during the development and marketing stage of a project.
+It would generally be transformed into a formal sub-contracting agreement once an order for delivery has been placed.
+Since 2008, over 8 new devices have been released.
+HyperSpike products currently hold the Guinness Book of World Records position for the loudest electro-acoustic projection device at 182.2 dB.

 Characteristics

 HyperSpike units are created out of custom composite materials or carbon fiber.
 Each is sealed against the environment and has been designed to operate in extreme environmental conditions including hot, cold, blowing dust, freezing rain, and torrential downpours.
 HyperSpike units are weatherproof, not waterproof.
 Each directional unit has an integrated electronics package, which increases usability and decreases overall package weight.
 Certain high-output models are also manufactured with an output selector switch that can toggle between the hearing safe "low" and extreme output level "high."
 Finally, new HyperSpike units have been manufactured with an integrated network port.